TIBHannover/terminology-metadata/README.md

 An introduction and overview is given in the [Metadata Guide](/MetadataGuide.md).

+In addition, we provide SHACL shapes based on these recommendations for three different applications as documented below.
+The target class of these shapes is owl:Ontology, so that they can only be used to validate entities that declare themselves as an instance of owl:Ontology, and also code generated with these shapes, will declare entities as instances of owl:Ontology.

 This repository is archived at Zenodo: <https://www.doi.org/10.5281/zenodo.11103071>

 > INFO: This recommendation is still a draft.
 Approval and discussion by a broader communiuty are required.